emslade23/EC444-Projects/quest-4/report.md

 2019-11-08

 ## Summary
 This Quest tasks us with converting a remote controled crawler into an autonomous device that can drive between two endpoints on a road segment.
-Certain requirements included:

-    1) Preventing collisions
-    2) maintaining driving in the center of the track
-    3) maintaining a speed of 0.1 m/s,
-    4) wireless commands to start and stop the crawler
-    5) Using an alphanumeric display to show current speed
+Certain requirements included: Preventing collisions, maintaining driving in the center of the track, maintaining a speed of 0.1 m/s, wireless commands to start and stop the crawler, Using an alphanumeric display to show current speed

 ## Evaluation Criteria
     1. Use PID for speed control at 0.1 m/s
     2. Stops within 10 cm of end
     3. Uses PID for holding center of track
     4. Successfully traversesA_B in one position or speed
     5. Uses alpha display to show current position or speed
     6. Controlled remotely, start and stop
     7. Investigative Question: Define what you would want in a better sensor for the vehicle.
 Be very specific in quantifying it’s performance.
 Please cite materials found on the web to support your response.

 ## Solution Design